What you should know about American sunscreen

 Misconceptions about sunscreen

-Does SPF measures both UVA and UVB rays?
+Does SPF measure both UVA and UVB rays?

 SPF actually measures only UVB rays.